stelzinga/MF/MGT_99.Legend.md

 Optimising Processes such that they are at lowest Cost and generate the least Risk possible, is key in Management in general.

 Any Process should directly or indirectly :
 - Maintain or Increase Revenue and/or
 - Maintain or Reduce Risk and/or
 - Maintain or Reduce Cost and/or
 - Report to Stakeholders

 If a Process does not do the above, directly or indirectly then it is likely it should not be performed at all.
 ________________________________________
 ## Environment
 The Environment of a Venture consists of *external forces* that can, and often will, influence Clients / Services / Operations / Management, either directly or indirectly and without the Venture having any form of control over that influence.
 Even if the Profile Tree shows it at the top, Environment is applicable *throughout* the entire Venture.
 Environment is important in SWOT analysis (see below) and general Risk Management.
 The Environment can also include the history of the Venture.

-Key deliverables of a Venture is either one or both of:
+Key deliverables of a Venture are either one or both of:
 - Country XXX
 - Region XXX / Transnational / Global